rust-lang/rust/doc/adding_lints.md

 ### Emitting a lint

-With UI tests in place, we can start working on the implementation of the lint logic.
+With UI tests and the lint declaration in place, we can start working on the implementation of the lint logic.
 We can keep executing the tests until we make them pass.

 Let's start by implementing the `EarlyLintPass` for our `FooFunctionsPass`: